 This report draws together a large and growing body of evidence from health and medical research showing substantial health benefits linked to measures to cut emissions.

-The report documents an initiative at the 2012 Melbourne Sustainable Living Festival, where a ‘pop-up’ Climate and Health Clinic, staffed with volunteer ‘health promoters’ offered people the opportunity to develop their own ‘prescription’ for health and climate, using a tool designed for the event.
+The report documents a health promotion initiative at the 2012 Melbourne Sustainable Living Festival, where a ‘pop-up’ Climate and Health Clinic, staffed with volunteer ‘health promoters’ offered people the opportunity to develop their own ‘prescription’ for health and climate, using a tool designed for the event.

-The Prescription for a Healthy Life and a Healthy Planet highlight some of the health and climate benefits of strategies to cut emissions and helped people identify actions they could take to cut emissions and improve their own and population health.
+The Climate and Health Alliance has developed Prescriptions for a Healthy Life and a Healthy Planet - a tool for health professionals to assist people to identify actions they can take to reduce their emissions and improve their own and population health at the same time.